joaomo/Certify-Architecture-Kata/ADRs/Case_Study_Generation.md

   Find the best prompt engineering technique for generating case studies.

 - **Evaluation:**
+  Since the key objective is to enhance the expert review process and reduce the manual workload, the prototype should be evaluated based on the following criteria:
+  - Reduction in case study generation time (e.g., 50% reduction).
+  - Generation of diverse and relevant case studies.
-  Assess quality metrics (e.g., expert review acceptance > 80%, generation time < 5 minutes).
+  - Generation time per case study (e.g., < 5 minutes).
+  - Quality of generated content based on expert feedback.

 ### 6.2 Human Review Interface Development